luizbgomide/sovereign/character-creation.md

 - Readied: Plate Armor (60g, 3 enc), Shield (10g, 1 enc), Mace (5g, 1 enc)
 - Stowed: 4 Torches (2s, 2 enc), 2 points of Military Oil (4g, 2 enc), Crowbar (1g, 1 enc), Pickaxe (4g, 2 enc), Ration (2s, 1 enc), Rope (1g, 2 enc)

 We prioritize DEX over STR because each point of AC is more valuable than the last.
-[Close Combatant](/feats#close-combatant-c) makes us immune to [Shock](/rules#shock) (otherwise we need to be scared of a Maces), and lets us feel comfortable surrounded by hoards of enemies, which is exactly where we'll want to be to maximize the benefit of [Whirlwind Assault](/feats#whirlwind-assault-c).
+[Close Combatant](/feats#close-combatant-c) makes us immune to [Shock](/rules#shock) (otherwise we need to be scared of maces), and lets us feel comfortable surrounded by hoards of enemies, which is exactly where we'll want to be to maximize the benefit of [Whirlwind Assault](/feats#whirlwind-assault-c).

 Our equipment is set up for traversal.
 We have rope to get up and down, a crowbar and pickaxe to get us through stuff, and torches to light the way.